In this three-part series, we've been writing about company goal setting.

 Step #1 - Ensure Your Organizational Structure Is Clear

-For goals to cascade properly, the organizational chart of your company must be clear.
+For goals to cascade properly and employee goals to be achieved, the organizational chart of your company must be clear.
 If there is any ambiguity, there will be inefficiencies and confusion.

 Each employee must know who they report to and who reports to them.